YiChingLLin/2022DataStructure/README.md

 ## lab5 20221024 ##
 1. HW5 : Matching/Analyzing HTML Tags **DEADLINE: 1031**

+## lab6 20221031##
+1. HW6 : Compute the score of a website! **DEADLINE: 1107**

+2. Notice for Prescreen
+    > The location is at MIS PC Classroom.
+(9:10-12:00am / 1:10-4:00pm)
+    > You can use your laptop or the PC in the classroom.
+    > Email TA before the exam if you are in quarantine.

+## test 20221103##
+1. Prescreen on Java Programming Test

 # :link: Install Instruction #

 1. Install [JRE](https://www.java.com/en/download/)